mlanza/proposal-command-syntax/README.md

 const flintstones = cartoons.splice!(2, 2); //["Fred", "Wilma"], not ["Betty", "Barney"];
 cartoons === flintstones; //true
 ```
+This trick makes method chaining possible even with return-nothing commands.

 Serendipitously, this syntax is possible only because names cannot contain or end in bangs.

 ## Why